Substitute Senate Bill 5229

 What has been completed so far?

 On September 23, 2021, a preproposal statement of inquiry, called a CR-101, was submitted (PDF) to announce the department's intention to begin gathering input to create model rules under chapter 246-12 WAC establishing minimum standards for health equity continuing education (CE) programs for health professions licensed under Title 18 RCW to implement Engrossed Second Substitute Bill (ESSB) 5229.
+On August 23, 2022, proposed rule making, called a CR-102, was submitted (PDF) to announce a public hearing and take public comments on the draft rules.
+At this time, the CR-103 was submitted and became effective December 24, 2022.

 Questions or comments